MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 Currently, Community Training is optimized for self-paced learning where learners can enroll for courses on their own and access content from anywhere, anytime.
 We don't have built-in support for live classrooms.

-However, we recommend customers use third-party applications such as Microsoft Teams, Zoom, etc., and embed the meeting link as a lesson in the course.
+However, we recommend customers use third-party applications such as Microsoft Teams, and embed the meeting link as a lesson in the course.
 Post-session, to mark the course completion, you can give learners quizzes that they can attempt to validate their training progress and achieve a certificate.

 Also, you can replace the live training URL with the actual recording of the training session on the platform for people to view and consume the content later.